open-telemetry/opentelemetry-specification/specification/project-management.md

 Projects should be managed using a github project board.
 The project board should be pre-populated with issues that cover all known deliverables, organized by timeline milestones.
 The project board should be linked to in the tracking issue.

 A TC member associated with the project can create the board, along with a new github label to automatically associate issues and PRs with the project.
 The project lead and all other relevant project members should have edit access to the board.
+The project lead is responsible for maintaining the board and keeping it up-to-date.

 ### Deliverables